 “The last time we studied these patients, laser treatment was the only option,” says Dr. Singh, a retina specialist and Director of Cole Eye Institute’s Center for Ophthalmic Bioinformatics.
 “Now we have evidence that a treatment regimen achievable in the real world works in these high-risk patients.”

 The PANORAMA study randomized 135 participants with moderately severe to severe NPDR (Diabetic Retinopathy Severity Scale [DRSS] scores from 47 to 53) and without DME to receive intravitreal aflibercept injections every 16 weeks after four loading doses, 134 participants to receive the same injections every eight weeks after five loading doses, and 133 participants to a sham control.
 Noncontrols had type 1 or 2 diabetes mellitus and a baseline best-corrected visual acuity (BCVA) score of ≥ 69 letters.
 The mean age was 55.7 years, and 44% of patients were women.

-The primary endpoint was the proportion of patients whose DRSS scores rose two or more steps in one year.
+The primary endpoint was the proportion of patients whose DRSS scores improved two or more steps in one year.
 Researchers also sought to determine whether aflibercept reduced vision-threatening events and impacted visual acuity.

-At week 52, 65.2% of the 16-week injection group and 79.9% of the eight-week group met the primary endpoint versus 15% of the sham group (P < 0.0001 for both).
+At week 52, 65.2% of the 16-week injection group and 79.9% of the eight-week group had a 2-step or more improvement in their DRSS scores versus 15% of the sham group (P < 0.0001 for both).
 During the study, 20% of control patients developed a vision-threatening complication or DME, compared with only 4% of the 16-week treatment group and 3% of the eight-week group (P < 0.0001 for both).